Juicy/juicy-html/README.md

 &lt;juicy-html&gt;
 ==============

 `<juicy-html>` is a custom element that lets you load HTML partials from JS objects and external files into your DOM.
+It acts more or less, as `include` statement known in many other languages.
 It also keep Polymer Template Binding work for your partial internals.

 ### External files
 To load HTML from external file all you need is: